Documentation

 Models for spontaneous skin conductance fluctuations (SF)

 These models are entirely uninformed about the onset of neural responses.
 SF are often thought to index tonic arousal.
 A very simple model estimates the mean number of responses times mean amplitude per time unit, as area under the curve (AUC) of the signal.
 The number of responses is however more informative than their amplitude, such that a more sophisticated model was developed to estimate neural response onsets and amplitudes separately.
-This is similar to the approach for event-related SCR: it uses a slightly modified SCRF, an uninformed non-linear neural model and the DCM model inversion framework.
+This is similar to the approach for event-related SCR: it uses a slightly modified SCRF, an uninformed non-linear neural model and the VBA model inversion framework.

 Models for pupil data